kerns/commander-v/README.md

 ## Features

 - Concatenates files into a single, structured monolith of information and pushes it to your clipboard
-- Includes an ASCII tree of your project's structure, showing the relative location of files
+- Adds an ASCII tree of your project's structure illustrating the relative location of files
-- Wraps each file in a comment to clearly demark the beginning and end
+- Sensible comment structure to clearly demark file beginning/end
-- Orders concatenated files after project's folder structure _or_ the selection order
+- Optionally orders files after project's folder structure _or_ the selection order
 - Supports local configuration via optional `v.config.js` file
-- Includes configurable separator character and length between file contents
-- Option to wrap the output in a code block
-- Provides customizable file comment structure to suit your preferences
+- More.
+But not a lot more.

 ## Commander V Enters the Chat

 Summon Commander V by selecting one or more items (files _or_ folders) from the file explorer sidebar in Visual Studio Code.
-Then right-click on the items, and choose **"Commander V"** (Shift + Cmd + V) to have them added to your clipboard as a single blob, easily digestible blob.
+Then right-click on the items, and choose **"Commander V"** (Shift + Cmd + V) to have them added to your clipboard as a highly digestible blob.

 _Always choose Commander V._